caimeng2/REU/README.md

 Task:

-1. Review and summarize existing literature on these topics to answer the above questions. e.g. Acceptance of the advanced driver assistance systems applications does not depend on people’s characteristics, including age, driving experience, gender, or frequency of navigation device usage (source: https://www.tandfonline.com/doi/full/10.1080/15472450.2012.716646).
+Review and summarize existing literature on these topics to answer the above questions. e.g. Acceptance of the advanced driver assistance systems applications does not depend on people’s characteristics, including age, driving experience, gender, or frequency of navigation device usage (source: https://www.tandfonline.com/doi/full/10.1080/15472450.2012.716646).

+Goal of the week:

+Submission of draft write-up of literature (~2000 words) you read and found for this week and the two previous weeks on Overleaf.
+Remember each paragraph should capture one topic and lead with the main summary of that paragraph

 ---

-**Week 2** (June 3- 9): **Preparing data for analysis**
+**Week 2** (June 7- 11): **Preparing data for analysis**

 Task:

 1. Load and clean the SOSS data; get familiar with it
 2. Generate a table of sample statistics (with weights preferably)

+Goal of the week:

+Submission of summary statistics and draft write-up of the table (you always have to summarize in publication of what you are presenting in tables & figures) in Overleaf

 ---

-**Week 3** (June 10- 16): **Analyzing acceptance of driver assistance technologies**
+**Week 3** (June 14- 18): **Analyzing acceptance of driver assistance technologies**

 Question: